 “Yeah, so a bunch of kids make us look like idiots?”

 “No. You get to catch Robby this time.
-As long as you pull your punches, you can make him look totally beaten down.”
+As long as you pull your punches, you can make it look like a total beat down.”

 “And we’ll still look like idiots for beating up a 100 pound weakling.”

-“Just carry him.
+“Just drag him out.
 We’ll get everyone to chase you down fraternity row.”

 “That’s cool.
 But we’ll still look like goons.”